debezium/debezium-design-documents/DDD-36.md

 * **Block Size**: A 64MB block size by default.
 This should be tunable based on observed average entry size.

 ### Concerns

+#### Requires memory-mapped filesystem support

+`ChronicleQueue` uses memory-mapped files, and these are not possible or reliable across every filesystem.
+As outlined in [this section](https://github.com/OpenHFT/Chronicle-Queue/?rgh-link-date=2026-04-10T12%3A14%3A21Z#usage), this prevents the use of things like NFS, AFS, SAN-based, or other storages that use network-based file systems.

+#### JVM argument requirements

 `ChronicleQueue` does come with its own sets of concerns, most notably the requirement to set the following JVM arguments due to how the library uses various Sun-specific APIs: